erdogant/bnlearn/docs/pages/html/_sources/Examples.rst.txt

    DAG.keys()
    # dict_keys(['model', 'adjmat'])

-   # The model contains the BayesianModel with the CPDs.
+   # The model contains the BayesianNetwork with the CPDs.
    # The adjmat contains the adjacency matrix with the relationships between the nodes.

    # plot ground truth